poshjosh/automate-jamstack/README.md

 To create a new blog named `my-awesome-blog`:

-- Create a properties file in the `/app/sites` directory.
+- Create an environment file in the `/app/sites` directory.
 The file should be named after the name of the site you are creating `my-awesome-blog.env`.

 ```